walkthru/next/walkthru/walkthru-intro/highlighting.md

 One of the most useful features of Walkthru is the ability to highlight specific lines of a code file.

-To do this, set the `focus` property in the frontmatter and indicate the lines to highlight.
+To do this, set the `focus` property in the frontmatter and indicate the range of lines to highlight.

 You can also specify the `center` property which indicates which line should be in the center of the page when scrolled to.
 This is useful in larger files as you'll see in a moment.